steve71/RasPiBrew/README.md

 A $35 credit card sized raspberry pi computer is an inexpensive and very expandable solution to controlling a home brewery.
 Here it is used for temperature control of one vessel.
 Used in combination with a jeelabs i2c output plug to control relays, 1-wire temperature sensors and a cheap usb wifi dongle a wirelessly controlled temperature controller can be developed.
 The Raspberry Pi can run a web server to communicate the data to a browser or application on a computer or smartphone.

-Electronics used to test: Raspberry Pi, Raspberry Pi Plate kit from Adafruit, Jeelabs Output Plug (I2C), 1-wire DS18B20 digital thermometer, 4.7k resistor, 1k resistor and an LED.
+Electronics used to test: Raspberry Pi, Raspberry Pi Plate kit from Adafruit, Jeelabs Output Plug (I2C), 1-wire DS18B20 digital thermometer, 20x4 LCD and LCD117 kit (serial interface), 4.7k resistor, 1k resistor and an LED.
 The output plug directly controls a solid state relay (ssr) which connects to a heating element.
 For wireless a Belkin USB wifi dongle is used.

 <img src="https://github.com/steve71/RasPiBrew/raw/master/img/raspibrew.jpg" alt="" width="954 height="476.5" />